'Your Body Being Used': Where Prisoners Who Can't Vote Fill Voting Districts

 "Almost like your body being used"

-Alderperson Peter Kaczmarski represents District 2, where prisoners at Waupun Correctional Institution — a maximum security prison where most of the people serving time were convicted of violent crimes — make up about 76% of his constituents.
-Compared to other constituents in his district, Kaczmarski says representing constituents who are behind bars is very different.
+Alderperson Peter Kaczmarski represents District 2, where prisoners at Waupun Correctional Institution — a maximum security prison that houses people convicted of violent crimes — make up about 76% of his constituents.
+Compared with other constituents in his district, Kaczmarski says representing constituents who are behind bars is very different.

 "You almost have to think for them because you don't, perhaps, have that day-to-day interaction," said Kaczmarski, who lives down the street from Waupun Correctional.